dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/_index.md

 endpoint in the Dapr Health API and evaluating the HTTP status code returned to determine the health of the endpoint as reported by the runtime.

-It's important to note that this and the `WaitForSidecarAsync` methods do nearly identical operations: `WaitForSidecarAsync` polls the `CheckOutboundHealthAsync` endpoint indefinitely until it returns a healthy status value and they are intended exclusively for situations like secrets or configuration retrieval.
+It's important to note that this and the `WaitForSidecarAsync` methods perform nearly identical operations; `WaitForSidecarAsync` polls the `CheckOutboundHealthAsync` endpoint indefinitely until it returns a healthy status value and they are intended exclusively for situations like secrets or configuration retrieval.
 Using them in other scenarios will result in unintended behavior (e.g., the endpoint never being ready because there are no registered components that use an